Lion in a dream walking through golden savanna grass with flowing mane and serene gaze

 Ask yourself: “Do I feel contact with my ‘royal’ part right now — with the part that knows its own worth without needing to prove it?
 What would help me strengthen that alliance?”

 Astrological note: A lion beside you evokes the Sun in trine to Jupiter, or Jupiter transiting through the 1st house.
-Leo and Aries with a harmonious Sun-Jupiter carry this alliance with their own power as a natural state.
+Leos and Aries with a harmonious Sun-Jupiter carry this alliance with their own power as a natural state.
 If Jupiter is now transiting your 1st or 5th house — your inner lion is especially strong.

 He is young.
 Still awkward.
 Learning to roar — not quite convincingly yet.
 Or playing — with a power that already exists but isn’t yet fully under control.